TakeAWalk/eat-da-burger/readme.md

 ##### main.handlebars

-This file contains the html scaffolding and defines the submission form to
+This file contains the html scaffolding and defines the submission form to create a burger.
+It contains CDNs to jquery and bootstrap.

 #### html - home.html & survey.html